firepear/homefarm/docs/control_install.md

        nodes
 1. Edit `/etc/hosts` and add entries for your compute nodes

-## Conclusion
+## Finishing up

 The control node is now ready.
+You can proceed to installing compute nodes.

 Default passwords for both `root` and `alarm` accounts are left in place by the installer.
 You may change them if you wish; it will not